When a yoga instructor asks you to set an intention for your practice, do you ever think: “To get rid of this huge pimple on my face”?

 As is always the case within Ayurveda, the right yoga prescription for you varies depending on your predominant dosha, or mind-body constitution.
 (If you don’t already know yours, take this quiz.)
 I know it sounds a little out-there, but even if you’re skeptical, know this: Getting more yoga in your life is never a bad thing.

-Keep reading for the yoga poses you should practice to get rid of your acne, according to an Ayurvedic expert.
+Keep reading for the yoga for acne poses you should practice to get rid of your acne, according to an Ayurvedic expert.

 “Pitta-type acne is often triggered by emotional imbalances such as stress or anger,” says Holecek.
 This dosha is especially prone to “fiery” emotions, which lead to imbalance overall.